Bronx Psychiatric Center

 On October 2, 1991, one of the patients, 32-year-old Ghana Frazier, escapes for the second time and goes on to murder his father hours later.
 Neither was he was not the first to escape, as two others managed to do so in 1988.
 Another patient, 27-year-old Roscoe Pauley, was held here after being suspected of stabbing his father to death in 1975.
 He was discharged in a year, where he would go on to fatally stab his younger brother in 1979.

 An announcement by the New York State Division of the Budget in 2003 revealed that the Bronx Psyche was anticipated to close by 2005.
-Officials claim its closure is a more economically viable alternative to hefty renovation work.
+Officials claim its closure could be a more economically viable alternative to hefty renovation work.
 Unsurprisingly, many impoverished members of the East Bronx community were in an uproar.
 The driving factor behind their anger was the inaccessibility of mental health services within the area.

 Peeling paint, a great lead based snack for any explorer.